willianchu/factor_of_control/README.md

 # Factor Of Control (in Course)

 > **Disclaimer:** This prototype only contains a few questions with random aspects (not balanced) of the DISC* spectrum; the real test is extensive and accurate in the weights.
 This project aims to show the power of DISC capabilities associated with a modern tool.
-Now, the recruiting Team will be able to reduce the time to select and classify possible candidates for a job offer, reducing time, avoiding unnecessary in-person or phone interviews and choosing the right person with the proper behaviour for a specific position.
+Now, the recruiting Team will be able to reduce the time selecting and classifying possible candidates for a job offer, reducing time, avoiding unnecessary in-person or phone interviews and choosing the right person with the proper behaviour for a specific position.
 As a result, the company reduces its turnover.

 ### "People are hired chiefly based on their professional skills but fired based on their behaviour."